 Enchanting Pleasures

-Book 3 in the Pleasures series
+Book 3 in the Pleasures Series

 Gabrielle Jerningham cherishes the portrait of her betrothed, the perfect Peter Dewland…until she meets his commanding older brother Quill.
 But it is Peter to whom she has been promised.
 And how can she possibly transform her voluptuous, outspoken self into the poised gentlewoman Peter requires?